MathiasTim/ionic-blogs/blog2.md

 # or
 gulp --cordova "run android"
 ```

+> Maybe we should gave a hint for all people really knew to this topic to preinstall the SDKs, certifiactes etc.
+> On iOS for example it will be no problem running on the simulator without a developer account.
+For the device you need a provisioned device and certifiacte

 Two things happen here:

 1. Gulp will build your app using `gulp build`